thin-edge/thin-edge.io/docs/src/tutorials/supported_operations.md

 As per specification the configuration file needs to be a `toml` file which describes the operation.

 `thin-edge.io` stores the operations configuration files in the `/etc/tedge/operations/<cloud-provider>/` directory.

+## Supported Operations for Child Devices

+When a new child device is bootstrapped, it needs to create `/etc/tedge/operations/<cloud-provider>/<child- device>` directory to store the supported operations of that child device.
+Every file placed in the `/etc/tedge/operations/<cloud-provider>/<child-device>` directory represents an operation supported by that child device.
+The operation files can be dynamically added and removed.

 ## `thin-edge.io` List of Supported Operations